 Asakusa is one of the most historical districts of Tokyo, with plenty of old buildings wedged between modern restaurants and apartments.
 The Kaminarimon (Thunder Gate) is one of the most iconic Japanese landmarks.
 Wander through the covered streets and pick up a sushi t-shirt or a Geisha wig.
 It’s unashamedly touristy, but there are some pretty cool souvenirs on offer.

 The long shopping street leads to Sensoji, the striking red temple, a great place to sit, relax and watch the locals.
 There are often market stalls here that sell cheap street food including Takoyaki (octopus balls) and noodles.
-Across the river is the Asahi Beer factory, otherwise known as the golden turd.
+Across the river is the Asahi Beer factory.
 There are great views over the river, especially at night.

 How to get there